Scania OmniDekka

 809 - July 2008 to dark green route 5 livery (departed Reading on 25th, at North West Bus & Coach on 27th, returned to service on 5th August)

-810 - July 2008 to dark green route 5 livery (returned to service on 5th August)
+810 - July 2008 to dark green route 5 livery (returned to service on 5th August, branded by 30th August)

 811 - July 2008 to maroon route 20/21 livery (returned from paint shop on 26th, in service by 5th August)